MarcioFCMartins/PTtidaltools/README.md

-tidytides
+tidal_tools
 ================

 ## Goal

 This is an R package to read and process tidal data from the Portuguese National Hydrographic Institute.
-With it, you can retrieve tidal tables programmatically, estimate tidal height at desired points in time (by interpolating the height over time) and create simple calendar plots of tidal events to help you plan field work.
+With it, you can programmatically retrieve tidal tables, estimate tidal height at desired points in time (by interpolating the height across time) and create simple calendar plots of tidal events to help you plan field work.

-The functions should all be usable in a tidyverse compatible workflow (i.e. piping).

 Initially, this package was built as a quick-fix for some work I had to do, and was more of a personal tool than a public one.
-Since then, it has evolved a bit but assumption checks, error handling and error reporting are not very sophisticated (although this is mostly due to my ignorance on these subjects).
+Since then, it has evolved a bit but assumption checks, error handling and error reporting are not very sophisticated.

-If you use this tool, make sure you read how data should be passed into the arguments.
+If you use this tool, make sure you read the **documentation**, especially how arguments should be passed into the function.
 The package has standard R formatted documentation, meaning you can always use the `?` operator to see the help for a function.

-## Functionality
+## Functionality - outdated, use the `?` help in R

 ### 1\.
 See port IDs